cgranados16/url-shortener/README.md

 ## Testing

 You can add mock data to easily test the API.
-This will insert 1000 random URLs:
+This will insert 150 random URLs:

 ```
 $ docker-compose exec php php artisan db:seed
 ```
+If you want more data just re-run the command above.

 ### Postman Collection